tessj22/myAI/README.md

 # Read Me
-Create your own AI Assistant, powered by ringel.AI
+Natrol Sleep AI Assistant, powered by ringel.AI

-This repo makes it easy to configure and deploy your own AI Assistant using Vercel and Pinecone.
+This repo configures and deploys an AI Assistant using Vercel and Pinecone.

 For documentation, contact Daniel Ringel and visit www.ringel.AI

+This is a project for school, and is in no way affiliated with Natrol